CPPO: Contrastive Perception Policy Optimization for VLM Agents

 \subsection{CPPO: Contrastive Perception Policy Optimization}

-While prior work has explored guiding the policy model toward improved perceptual understanding by providing explicit vision rewards, our approach is different as it augments the RL objective function with a perception-dependent contrastive loss.
-Figure~\ref{fig:method} and Algorithm~\ref{alg:cppo} illustrate the overall proposed framework.
-Inspired by contrastive representation learning \citep{chen2020simple}, the central idea of CPPO is to encourage the policy to be \emph{differentially sensitive} to visual perturbations in the input image at the \emph{token level}.
-At each training step, the policy generates a response {$\mathbf{o}_i$} for the input $x=\{q, I\}$.
-Our approach begins by identifying the subset of \emph{perception tokens} within {$\mathbf{o}_i$}.
-We then introduce the additional CPL term in RL objective, which is applied to the policy’s probability distribution over the detected perception tokens.
-Specifically, CPL recomputes policy's probability distribution for each perception token under two variants of the input image $I$: \begin{itemize}[leftmargin=*] \item \textbf{Information-removing perturbations} $I^{-}$, obtained from transformations such as region masking, occlusion, or deletion of critical visual elements that obscure query-relevant information.
-The policy’s output distribution, $\pi_\theta(o_{i,t} \mid q,I^{-},\mathbf{o}_{i,<t})$ should diverge from that of $\pi_\theta(o_{i,t} \mid q,I,\mathbf{o}_{i,<t})$. \item \textbf{Information-preserving perturbations} $I^{+}$, obtained from transformations such as mild Gaussian noise, small brightness shifts, or rotations that do not remove query-relevant content.
-The output distribution, $\pi_\theta(o_{i,t} \mid q,I^{+},\mathbf{o}_{i,<t})$ should remain consistent with that of $\pi_\theta(o_{i,t} \mid q,I,\mathbf{o}_{i,<t})$. \end{itemize}
+While prior work has explored guiding the policy model toward improved perceptual understanding by providing explicit vision rewards, our approach instead augments the RL objective function with a perception-dependent contrastive loss. \Cref{fig:method} and \cref{alg:cppo} illustrate the overall framework.
+Inspired by contrastive representation learning \cite{chen2020simple}, the central idea of CPPO is to encourage the policy to be \emph{differentially sensitive} to visual perturbations in the input image at the \emph{token level} by selectively applying a contrastive perception loss to perception-dependent tokens.

-In other words, CPL encourages the model’s confidence regarding visual information in a generated response about image $I$ to remain stable if $I$ is altered with irrelevant perturbations, but decrease appropriately when perturbations remove or obscure query-relevant content. {Notably, this is achieved in an unsupervised manner, without relying on any CoT data.}